Te Kooti: At war

 On 10 November 1868, Te Kooti and his followers attacked the township of Matawhero on the outskirts of Gisborne.
-Some 54 people were slaughtered, including women and children.
-The dead included 22 local Māori as well as European settlers.
+Some 60 people were slaughtered, including women and children.
+The dead included 30 local Māori as well as European settlers.
 This was probably a revenge attack, motivated by Te Kooti's imprisonment as a spy.

 Te Kooti was then pursued by colonial and sympathetic Māori forces.
-His community was surrounded at Ngatapa and besieged, but Te Kooti and his warriors managed to escape.
+His community was surrounded at Ngātapa and besieged, but Te Kooti and his warriors managed to escape.

 From there, Te Kooti was chased to Te Pōrere where he set up a pā.
 He was defeated at the subsequent Battle of Te Pōrere.
 While Te Kooti escaped, he left many dead and wounded.
 Te Kooti himself was shot in the finger on his escape.

-From there, Te Kooti escaped into the Urewera and made an alliance with the Tuhoe leadership.
+From there, Te Kooti escaped into the Urewera and made an alliance with the Tūhoe leadership.

 From 1869 to 1872, Te Kooti and his followers raided throughout the central North Island while being pursued by their colonial and Māori enemies.
-His power was only broken once his Tuhoe allies were systematically conquered by his enemies.
-But once again Te Kooti managed to escape, this time to the King Country where he spent the next decade under the protection of the Māori King.
+His power was only broken once his Tūhoe allies were systematically conquered by his enemies.
+But once again Te Kooti managed to escape, this time to the King Country where he spent the next decade under the protection of King Tāwhiao.
 Te Kooti used this time to develop his religion.

 Pardon and later life

 In 1878 Te Kooti was thrown out of a hui at Hikurangi, which had been called by the government, because he had broken the ban on alcohol that was enforced by King Tāwhiao.
 Te Kooti stormed out of the meeting and went into a wild rage.
 In the morning he returned covered in albatross feathers, shuffling and bent over, having taken on the persona of a shuffling old man.
-Te Kooti is portrayed in this narrative as Tawhaki, the twice born.
+Te Kooti is portrayed in this narrative as Tāwhaki, the twice born.
 He threw off his disguise and lightning flashed from his armpits.
 The feathers were to show divinely inspired peace, according to the story.

 In 1883, Te Kooti was pardoned by the government and began to travel New Zealand.
 His followers grew and he decided to return to his old home.
 However, his past violence had not been forgotten and the local magistrate arrested him and imprisoned him, citing an anticipatory breach of the peace.
 Te Kooti was released on the condition that he never again try to return to his old home.
 Te Kooti appealed this decision, and was initially successful, but in 1890 the Court of Appeal ruled that the terror and alarm that Te Kooti's reappearance would have entailed justified the magistrate's decision.